-Optimize TSK Fuzzy Systems for Classification Problems: Mini-Batch Gradient Descent with Uniform Regularization and Batch Normalization
+Optimize TSK Fuzzy Systems for Classification Problems: Minibatch Gradient Descent With Uniform Regularization and Batch Normalization

-Yuqi Cui, Dongrui Wu, Senior Member, IEEE and Jian Huang, Senior Member, IEEE
+Yuqi Cui, Dongrui Wu®, Senior Member, IEEE, and Jian Huang®, Senior Member, IEEE

 Abstract-Takagi-Sugeno-Kang (TSK) fuzzy systems are flexible and interpretable machine learning models; however, they may not be easily optimized when the data size is large, and/or the data dimensionality is high.
-This paper proposes a minibatch gradient descent (MBGD) based algorithm to efficiently and effectively train TSK fuzzy classifiers.
-It integrates two novel techniques: 1) uniform regularization (UR), which forces the rules to have similar average contributions to the output, and hence to increase the generalization performance of the TSK classifier; and, 2) batch normalization (BN), which extends BN from deep neural networks to TSK fuzzy classifiers to expedite the convergence and improve the generalization performance.
+This article proposes a minibatch gradient descent (MBGD) based algorithm to efficiently and effectively train TSK fuzzy classifiers.
+It integrates two novel techniques: First, uniform regularization (UR), which forces the rules to have similar average contributions to the output, and hence to increase the generalization performance of the TSK classifier; and, second, batch normalization (BN), which extends BN from deep neural networks to TSK fuzzy classifiers to expedite the convergence and improve the generalization performance.
 Experiments on 12 UCI datasets from various application domains, with varying size and dimensionality, demonstrated that UR and BN are effective individually, and integrating them can further improve the classification performance.

-Index Terms-Batch normalization, mini-batch gradient descent, TSK fuzzy classifier, uniform regularization
+Index Terms-Batch normalization (BN), minibatch gradient descent, Takagi-Sugeno-Kang (TSK) fuzzy classifier, uniform regularization (UR).